The Black-Eyed Kids: The Original Brian Bethel Encounter Explained

 The Lasting Question

 Decades later, Brian Bethel still thinks about that night.
 The parking lot.
 The boys.
 The eyes.
-When asked what would have happened had he agreed, he doesn’t hesitate.
+The question that lingers over the entire legend is simple: what would have happened if he had let them in?

 Back to blog